laudai/dotfile/README.md

 y : copy selection
 ```
 `In config u need C-\ to use C-| , maybe is a bug in tmux 2.1 version`
+`can't bind ; to other action , maybe is a bug in tmux 2.1 version`
 ##### tmux_note.txt is my note to remind me what i config
 ##### zshrc.zsh-template.org is the oh-my-zsh template origin file backup.